Berkshire County Court Records

 Categories of Restricted or Confidential Records

-Massachusetts law and court rules limit access to certain categories of information:
+Massachusetts law and court rules restrict access to certain categories of information:

 - Impounded records: A judge may impound case files or specific documents upon motion and a finding of good cause under Trial Court Rule VIII.
 Impounded records are not available to the public.